 As the channel owner, here are a few different rules you may want to consider when you look for other rules to add to the chat rules template:

 - No spamming comments or words repeatedly

 - Don’t type in all caps

 - Use a specific language (i.e., English, Spanish) when communicating

 - Don’t self-promote your channel, website, or other personal things without permission

 If you have a Discord server for your community (and you should!), make sure to transfer these rules over to it.
 As pictures can also be posted on Discord, make sure to clarify what images are allowed.
-It is generally a good idea to ban nudity, vulgar/gang symbols, and other offensive graphics.
-To learn how to make your Discord hub, read our guide, How to Create Your Stream Channel’s Discord Server.
+Banning nudity, vulgar/gang symbols, and other offensive graphics is generally a good idea.